The Older You Get the More Caffeine Can Get You

 Caffeine interferes with adenosine, a chemical in the body that works as a sleep factor.
 Adenosine binds to nerve cells in the brain to slow down their activity and promote sleep.

 So when you get your favorate drip coffee or expresso shot, it keeps adenosine from doing its job which is what makes you feel more awake and alert.

-And now, here’s the latest news on caffeine and sleep…
+The latest news on caffeine and getting older

 Based on a recent study in Brazil, you may want to rethink drinking coffee at night even if it currently doesn’t appear to affect your sleep.